Victiym/CSKExpansionPack/README.md

 This Demon Bluff mod adds new characters to the game.
 Currently doesn't work on Standard mode.

-The three characters in this Mod are Cleric (Good Villager), Assassin (Good Villager) and Atheist (Good Outcast).
+The three characters in this Mod are:

+- Cleric (Good Villager)
+- Assassin (Good Villager)
+- Atheist (Good Outcast)

 You can download the file ending in .dll with the role name for the optional roles.